Phoenix009/Notes/WiSe'23/Security/Digital Certificates and PKI.md

 | `<flag> issuewild "letsencrypt.org"` | Allow lets encrypt to issue wildcard certificates |
 | `<flag> issue ";"` | no certificates may be issues |
 | `<flag> iodef "mailto:admin@domain.com"` | where to send notifications about violated policies |
-CAA should be followed by anyCA, but cannot be really enforced.
+CAA should be followed by any CA, but cannot be really enforced.
 Ex: How do you know a certificate was issued by any CA for a given domain?

 ## DNS based Authentication of Named Entities - DANE:
 - Replaces the reliance on CAs with the reliance on DNS.